raistefintel/intelpython.github.io/docs/source/getting_started.md

   These methods can be used as a sanity check that Intel Distribution for Python is properly installed.

 ## Sample Code
-Run this numpy sample code in a stock Python\* environment comparing to a IntelPython environment.
+Run this numpy sample code in a stock Python\* environment and in an IntelPython environment.
 You will see benefits from IntelPython.
 ```
 import numpy as np
 import time